64kramsystem/personal_notes/topics/bash.md

 #
 echo $'l\'s\n'          # prints `l's` and newline

-# Slice a string!
-# Both indexes are zero-based (so -1 is the beforelast); the interval is inclusive.
+# If the variable is a string, can slice using a negative value for the end index (!!)
 #
 slice=${str[*]:1:-1}